 The following guidelines shall apply with respect to homework in Grades K-12:

-- 1. The amount of homework assigned shall be reasonable and varied by level of schooling - The purpose of homework shall be identified and articulated to scholars by teachers and generally increases with their level of schooling.
-Preparatory homework provides opportunities for scholars to gain background information to be better prepared for classroom instruction.
+- 1. The amount of homework assigned shall be reasonable and varied by level of schooling - 2.
+The purpose of homework shall be identified and articulated to scholars by teachers

 - Homework as Process